 Dhanasingh Prabhu v.
 Chandrasekar: Partnership Firm Need Not be an Accused in S. 138 NI Act Complaint

-If a partner of the firm commits any breach, all the partners would become liable for the consequent penalties.
+Where a partner of a firm commits a breach, all the partners would be liable for the penalties arising therefrom.

 Saji Koduvath, Advocate, Kottayam